-Brigandine legs consists of cuissards, articulated knees and greaves.
-Brigandine legs additionally reinforced with steel plates.
-Articulated knees are joint with cuisses by rivets, it’s one piece – no holes, no leather laces.
-Brigandine legs have leather points on the top and are equipped with
+Our Brigandine Legs with Splinted Segments consists of cuissards, articulated knees, and greaves.
+The Brigandine Legs are further reinforced with steel plates.
+The articulated knees are joined to the cuisses with rivets, creating one piece – no holes, no leather laces.
+The leg harnesses have leather arming points at the top and are equipped with

 Medieval Leg Armour

 Only knights and cavalry could afford full leg armor back in the Middle Ages.
 Infantry and other soldiers could only count on leather and brigandine leg armor.
 Of course, after big battles, the soldiers engaged in looting and removing their fallen enemies’ trophies.
 These, however, were isolated cases because the lion’s share of the trophies were usually taken by the warlords.